valentinoli/ada-2019-project-adagio/README.md

 ## Datasets

-There are two primary sets of data which we used to drive our analysis.
+There are two primary sets of data that we used to drive our analysis.

 The first is the [FAO](http://www.fao.org/faostat/en/#data) (Food and Agriculture Organisation of the United Nations) statistics dataset, which provides us with data specific to Switzerland regarding its crop and other food production.
 Since the latest available year for Swiss crop production is 2017, we will use 2017 data for all of our sources.